A very simple recipe , Batata y Yuca Fritas (Sweet Potato and Cassava Fries) can either be served as an appetizer or as a side dish.

-If you are looking to two foods that speak of the history of Dominican food it has to be cassava and sweet potatoes.
-Both were part of the Taino diet, long before a European ever set food in this side of the planet.
-It is our luck that this roots, who grow easily in our island, have remained an important part of our culinary culture.
+If you are looking to two foods that speak of the history of Dominican food it has to be yuca (cassava) and batata (sweet potatoes).
+Both were part of the Taino diet long before a European ever set foot on this side of the planet.
+As frying was not part of the Taino cuisine repertoire, we have to partly credit our Spanish ancestors for these Batata y Yuca Fritas (Sweet Potato and Cassava Fries).

-These two ingredients are probably the most important elements in our kitchen bequeathed to us by our pre-colombian ancestors.
+These two ingredients are probably the most important elements in our kitchen bequeathed to us by our pre-Columbian ancestors.
+It is our luck that these roots, that grow easily in our island, have remained an important part of our culinary culture.

 Cassava is a tuberous plant, native to America, that grows in the tropics.
 Cassava tolerates poor soil and drought fairly well, which makes it an ideal crop for resource-poor populations.
 It is very rich in carbohydrates but poor in protein.
 The bitter variety of cassava is fairly toxic when not prepared correctly.
 But fear not, this variety is rarely available commercially.

 Good cassava is very tender, with a rich buttery taste.
 It can be served for breakfast, lunch or dinner and goes well with nearly any dish in our cuisine.